iapr-tc15/iapr-tc15.github.io/about.markdown

 - Graph in social network analysis
 - Irregular (graph) pyramids
 - Other graph-based applications in pattern recognition.

-For more information about IAPR-TC15 and its activities please visit the official web page: [https://www.iapr-tc15.org/](https://www.iapr-tc15.org/)

 # Our Challenges